MicrosoftDocs/powerapps-docs/powerapps-docs/teams/employee-ideas-architecture.md

 ### First run experience execution details

-1. On visible of project screen a dialog pop-up appears if **locShowModal** variable value is true.
+1. When project screen shows up, a dialog pop-up appears if **locShowModal** variable value is true.
 If false, the app proceeds with loading the Campaign Summary screen.

 1. The **locShowModal** variable is set (true/false) depending upon project settings records that gets created when the app runs for the first time.
 When the app runs for the first time, it creates a Employee Ideas User Setting record when the user completes the first run experience.